elaaatif/EXPERT-SYSTEM-MOVIES-SERIES-SUGGESTION/README.md

 - Project Structure

-recommendation_system.pl: The main Prolog file containing predicates for recommendation and user interaction, as well as the databases of movies and series.
+recommendation_system.pl: The main Prolog file containing predicates for recommendation and user interaction, as well as the fact base of movies and series.

 - Features